fuzziqersoftware/resource_dasm/README.md

 ## The tools

+### resource_dasm

+resource_dasm is a disassembler for classic Mac OS resource forks.
+It extracts resources from the resource fork of any file and converts many classic Mac OS resource formats (icons, pictures, sounds, etc.) into modern formats.
+Specifically:
+- Converts cicn, ICON, SICN, ics#/4/8, icl4/8, CURS, crsr, PAT, PAT#, ppat, and PICT resources to uncompressed bmp files.
+May fail on icons with nonstandard sizes or formats, or PICTs containing unusual opcodes.
+- Converts snd resources to uncompressed wav files.
+- Converts TEXT resources to txt files with Unix line endings.

+resource_dasm attempts to transparently decompress resources that are stored in compressed formats.
+Current support for decompression is incomplete; it depends on an embedded MC68K emulator that doesn't (yet) implement the entire CPU.
+If you use resource_dasm and it fails on a compressed resource, send me the file and I'll add support for it.

+Run resource_dasm without any arguments for usage information.

 ### realmz_dasm

 Realmz is a fantasy role-playing game for Windows and classic Mac OS. realmz_dasm is a disassembler for Realmz scenarios; it produces annotated maps of all land and dungeon levels, as well as descriptions of all events and encounters that may occur in the scenario.

 To use realmz_dasm, put realmz_dasm and disassemble_all.sh in the same directory as Realmz, and run disassemble_all.sh from there.
 This will produce a directory named "Disassembly" containing some very large image files (maps of all the land and dungeon levels), the scenario script, and the resources contained in each scenario (icons, sounds, text).

-### resource_dump

-resource_dump is a disassembler for classic Mac OS resource forks. realmz_dasm uses it to parse tile images to produce map images, but resource_dump can also be used by itself.

-Building resource_dump is the same as above. resource_dump can extract raw resources from any file's resource fork and decode some resources into modern formats:
-- Converts cicn, ICON, SICN, ics#/4/8, icl4/8, CURS, crsr, PAT, PAT#, ppat, and PICT resources to bmp files.
-May fail on icons with nonstandard sizes or formats, or PICTs containing unusual opcodes.
-- Converts snd resources to wav files.
-- Converts TEXT resources to txt files with Unix line endings.

-resource_dump attempts to transparently decompress resources that are stored in compressed formats.
-Current support for decompression is incomplete; it depends on an embedded MC68K emulator that doesn't (yet) implement the entire CPU.
-If you use resource_dump and it fails on a compressed resource, send me the file and I'll add support for it.

-Run resource_dump without any arguments for usage information.

 ### render_infotron_levels